jesse-stonedog/roz-remembers/README.md

-# Roz Remembers: A Message-Driven State Management Library
+# roz-remembers: A Message-Driven State Management Library

 ---

-Roz Remembers is a lightweight, message-driven state management library for Python, inspired by the predictable state container pattern popularized by Redux in the JavaScript ecosystem.
+roz-remembers is a lightweight, message-driven state management library for Python, inspired by the predictable state container pattern popularized by Redux in the JavaScript ecosystem.
 It's designed to provide a **centralized, immutable state** that can be updated solely through **explicit, descriptive actions**, making your application's state changes predictable, traceable, and easier to debug.

 ## Features